engrBassel/template2/README.md

-# template2
+# Template Two
-This repo contains the second template in front-end developer roadmap on elzero.org using HTML and CSS
+- This repo contains the second template in front-end developer roadmap on elzero.org
+- Using HTML and CSS